 Students investigate how to use sampling to make inferences about larger populations of interest, engaging in hands-on activities to select random samples and to compare samples of different sizes.

-In sixth grade, students began their study of statistics by understanding what makes a statistical question.
+In 6th Grade Math, students began their study of statistics by understanding what makes a statistical question.
 They studied shapes of distributions of data and calculated measures of center and spread.
 Students made connections between the data and the contexts they represented, ensuring the numerical aspects of statistics were not separated from the statistical question that drove the analysis.
-All of these understandings will support seventh-grade students in their work in this unit.
+All of these understandings will support 7th grade students in their work in this unit.

-In eighth grade, students will shift to study patterns of association in bivariate data.
+In 8th Grade Math, students will shift to study patterns of association in bivariate data.
 They will collect data to represent two categorical variables and analyze the results to determine if there are associations or tendencies between the variables.
 Later in high school, students will delve deeply into statistics and, using their understanding of mean and MAD, they will use mean and standard deviation to fit data to normal distributions.

 Pacing: 11 instructional days (9 lessons, 1 flex day, 1 assessment day)

 Fishtank Plus for Math

 Unlock features to optimize your prep time, plan engaging lessons, and monitor student progress.

 Have students complete the Pre-Unit Assessment and Pre-Unit Student Self-Assessment before starting the unit.
 Use the Pre-Unit Assessment Analysis Guide to identify gaps in foundational understanding and map out a plan for learning acceleration throughout the unit.

 Have students complete the Mid-Unit Assessment after lesson 4.